-21. Defendant Chad Wolf is the Acting Secretary of Homeland Security, which is a cabinetlevel department of the U.S. government.
+- 18. Defendant Chad Wolf is the Acting Secretary of Homeland Security, which is a cabinet-level department of the U.S. government.
 In that capacity, Defendant Wolf is responsible for the administration of the immigration laws pursuant to 8 U.S.C. § 1103.
-DHS's components include CBP and U.S. Immigration and Customs Enforcement ("ICE").

-22. Defendant Mark A. Morgan is the Acting Commissioner of CBP.
+DHS's components include U.S. Customs and Border Protection ("CBP"), and U.S. Immigration and Customs Enforcement ("ICE"). - 19.
+Defendant Mark A. Morgan is the Acting Commissioner of CBP.
 He is sued in his official capacity.
 In that capacity, he directed the issuance of the CBP's memorandum implementing expulsions under the Title 42 Process, and is a supervisory official responsible for implementing the Title 42 Process.
 CBP is the sub-agency of DHS that is responsible for the initial processing and detention of noncitizens who are apprehended at or between U.S. ports of entry.
-CBP is responsible for implementing the Title 42 Process and conducts expulsions pursuant to its terms.

-23. Defendant Todd C. Owen is the Executive Assistant Commissioner of CBP's Office of Field Operations ("OFO").
+CBP is responsible for implementing the Title 42 Process and conducts expulsions pursuant to its terms. - 20.
+Defendant Todd C. Owen is the Executive Assistant Commissioner of CBP's Office of Field Operations ("OFO").
 He is sued in his official capacity.
 OFO is the largest component of CBP and is responsible for border security, including immigration and travel through U.S. ports of entry.
-Defendant Owen is a supervisory official responsible for implementing the Title 42 Process at ports of entry.

-24. Defendant Rodney S. Scott is the Chief of U.S. Border Patrol.
+Defendant Owen is a supervisory official responsible for implementing the Title 42 Process at ports of entry. - 21.
+Defendant Rodney S. Scott is the Chief of U.S. Border Patrol.
 He is sued in his official capacity.
 Border Patrol is responsible for border security between ports of entry.
+Defendant

-Defendant Scott is a supervisory official responsible for implementing the Title 42 Process between ports of entry.
+Scott is a supervisory official responsible for implementing the Title 42 Process between ports of entry.

-25. Defendant Matthew T. Albence is the Deputy Director of ICE, and is the Senior Official Performing the Duties of the Director.
+- 22. Defendant Matthew T. Albence is the Deputy Director of ICE, and is the Senior Official Performing the Duties of the Director.
 ICE is the sub-agency of DHS that is responsible for carrying out removal orders and overseeing immigration detention.
-Defendant Albence is sued in his official capacity.

-26. Defendant Alex M. Azar II is the Secretary of Health and Human Services ("HHS"), which is a cabinet-level department of the U.S. government.
+Defendant Albence is sued in his official capacity. - 23.
+Defendant Alex M. Azar II is the Secretary of Health and Human Services ("HHS"), which is a cabinet-level department of the U.S. government.
 He is sued in his official capacity.
-27. Defendant Dr. Robert R. Redfield, M.D., is the Director of the CDC.
+In that capacity, Defendant Azar is responsible for the oversight of both the Centers for Disease Control ("CDC") and the Office of Refugee Resettlement ("ORR"), which are components of HHS. - 24.
+Defendant Dr. Robert R. Redfield, M.D., is the Director of the CDC.
 He is sued in his official capacity.
-In that capacity, he authorized the Title 42 Process at issue in this case.
+In that role, he authorized the Title 42 Process at issue in this case. - 25.
+Defendant Heidi Stirrup is the Acting Director of ORR.
+She is sued in her official capacity.
+ORR is statutorily responsible for the care and custody of unaccompanied children in federal immigration custody.
+The agency oversees a network of shelters and facilities that house unaccompanied children; evaluates potential sponsors for the children; and operates various programs designed to ensure that unaccompanied children access certain procedural protections in their removal proceedings.
+The agency is a component of HHS.
+In that role, Defendant Stirrup oversees the care and custody of unaccompanied children in immigration custody.